hleb-straltsou-by/IPP-webapp/Design and modeling/Glossary.md

 - represent document with scientific material

 ## Institute staff
-- any employee of the insitute
+- any employee of the institute

 ## Organization
 - represent structure of the institute